1399.365. Basic Respiratory Tasks and Services

 (d) This section does not apply to licensed vocational nurses performing respiratory care services identified by the Board while working in any of the exempt settings listed, and under the conditions specified, in subdivisions (i) and (j) of section 3765 of the B&P.

-Background and Development
+Background and Rulemaking History

-• June 5, 2024: RCB staff filed the initial rulemaking package with OAL, and the 45-day public comment period began on June 21, 2024, with a closing date of August 6, 2024.
+• June 5, 2024: RCB staff filed the initial rulemaking package with the Office of Administrative Law (OAL).
+A 45-day public comment period opened on June 21, 2024 and closed on August 6, 2024.

 • June 5, 2025: OAL approved the regulation and filed it with the Secretary of State.
 The regulation became effective October 1, 2025.